 Organization

 Funds for the operation of the Association are raised from membership fees from its member societies/clubs.
-Other fund raising activities are currently being undertaken with the assistance of societies/clubs.
+Other fund raising activities are currently being undertaken with the assistance of societies/clubs.,

 Manitoba Horticultural Association